shivani-mehan/iFridge/README.md

 - More search filtering
 - Extended error checking and validation
 - Add images directly from the camera
-- Suggest recipes from items found in fridge
 - Create a shopping list